 Good BIM (Building Information Modeling) can require the understanding of many new three letter acronyms (TLAs) and BIM process maps.

-Here are a few BIM processes that you may have seen before?:
+Here are a few BIM design processes that you may have seen before?:

 Some Common BIM Processes 👆